 Some of the most common culprits leading to driver error include abuse of prescription or non-prescription drugs, violating traffic laws, distraction, and unfamiliarity with the geographical area.
-However, the leading cause of truck accidents due to driver error is fatigue, according the FMCSA.
+However, the leading cause of truck accidents due to driver error is fatigue, according to the FMCSA.

 The second leading cause of truck crashes is equipment failure.
 This is a broad category that can include mistakes in manufacturing (such as defective tires prone to blowout) to maintenance.
 These failures can be a simple matter of oversight (failing to check tire pressure or adjust brakes) or gross misconduct (removing front brakes to go faster, but leads to jackknifing).
 Some of the most common types of equipment failure include:

 The liable party for a trucking accident in West Virginia is the one legally responsible for paying damages.
 The liable party is the person or entity that caused the trucking accident due to his or her negligence.
 Many cases involve more than one liable party sharing fault for the incident, such as a trucking company for improperly training the driver and a product manufacturer for producing bad brakes.
 The following parties could all be potential defendants in a truck accident claim: